 Fly patterns for Alaska salmon and trout can vary widely.
 You can experiment with many varieties of flies and be very successful.
 We have assembled a condensed list of our standby fly patterns for each species which you can view via the above pdf links.
 In general, if you are tying your own flies for your Alaska trip, be sure to invest in good strong hooks for all patterns.
 This will greatly increase your hook and landing rate.
 Also be sure to tie a good variety of colors and sizes.
 As with all rivers, conditions can change regularly and certain flies no doubt work more successfully in some conditions versus others.
 Versatility is a key aspect of successful Alaska fly fishing.

-Our Alaska fly fishing lodge offers custom fly fishing vacations.
-Lodge packages offer a comfortable family atmosphere, deluxe cabins, the best fishing, fine cuisine and customer service.
-We also offer custom all-inclusive Alaska fishing float trips.
-Book your 2014 Alaska fishing trip now with great early booking bonuses!
-Make fishing trip reservations today!
+Wilderness Place Lodge offers custom fly fishing vacations.
+Lodge packages offer a comfortable family atmosphere, deluxe cabins, fine cuisine and customer service.
+Book your 2014 or yes, 2015 vacation now with great early booking bonuses!
+Make reservations today!

 |Sitemap||Our Lodge Site Pages|